Rosso84/Android-programming/README.md

 ## Install and run
-First build the project and the just run theGame-app module using the play button.
-You may want to disable some actions against files in your anti virus for faster build (for more details on this see: https://developer.android.com/studio/intro/studio-config?utm_source=android-studio#antivirus-impact).
+First build the project and then just run theGame-app module using the play button.
+You may want to disable some actions against files in your antivirus program, if you have any, for faster build (for more details on this see: https://developer.android.com/studio/intro/studio-config?utm_source=android-studio#antivirus-impact).